 GSK's Chief Medical Officer, working with the Global Safety Board, is ultimately accountable for oversight of all major decisions regarding patient safety.
-Our Global Safety Board is responsible internally for approving pivotal studies and investigating any issues related to patient safety arising during the development programme and post-launch.
-Information from GSK clinical trials is widely and easily available at the Clinical Study Register on GSK's website.
+Our Global Safety Board is responsible internally for approving pivotal studies and investigating any issues related to patient safety arising during the development programme and postlaunch.